williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 ##### Set up Runscope

-If you do not have a Runscope account already, we suggest starting with [Runscope's free plan for Okta](https://www.runscope.com/okta).
+If you do not have a Runscope account already, we suggest starting with [Runscope's free trial plan for Okta](https://www.runscope.com/okta).
 Here is how to get started:

  1. Download the Okta SCIM Spec Test for your version of SCIM:
      * [Okta SCIM 2.0 Spec Test JSON](SCIMFiles/Okta-SCIM-20-SPEC-Test.json)